 The mass killings in Babi Yar.
-Every authoritative research of the Eastern front and the Holocaust leads its reader to this infamous event of the world history and one of the largest crimes known.
-The tragedy of Babi Yar has become a tragic symbol of the Holocaust in the same historical way as the Auschwitz and Treblinka in Poland.
+Every authoritative research of the Eastern front and the Holocaust leads its reader to this infamous event of world history and one of the largest crimes known.
+The tragedy of Babi Yar has become a tragic symbol of the Holocaust in the same historical way as Auschwitz and Treblinka in Poland.

 The columns were directed towards Babi Yar where ‘an entire office operation with desks had been set up’.
 Thirty to forty at a time were processed, but their documents were simply discarded.
 Instead they were beaten and pushed to an area that was overlooked by German and Ukrainian guards.
 There they were ‘forced to strip naked: girls, women, children, old men.
 No exceptions were made.
 Rings were ripped from the fingers of the naked men and women, and those doomed people were forced to stand at the edge of a deep ravine, where the executioners shot them at point blank range.

 David Cesarani (Final Solution: The Fate of the Jews, 2016)